 new or other technologies and practices that are effective in verifying student identification.

-Distance learning courses shall contain the same content, rigor, and course quality as traditional courses and must meet all state and federal requirements.
-Each proposed or existing course offered through distance learning shall be reviewed and approved via an addendum to the Course Outline by the Curriculum Committee.
-Separate approval is mandatory, according to Title 5, Sections 55378 and 55206, if any portion of the instruction in a course or a course section is designed to be replaced through distance learning.
-The review and approval of new and existing distance learning courses shall follow curriculum approval procedures as outlined in Board Policy and Administrative Procedure 4020 Program and Curriculum Development.
+Distance education courses shall contain the same content, rigor, and course quality as in-person courses and must meet all state and federal requirements.
+Each proposed or existing course offered through distance education shall be reviewed and approved via an addendum to the Course Outline by the Curriculum Committee.
+Separate approval is mandatory, according to Title 5, Sections 55378 and 55206, if any portion of the instruction in a course or a course section is designed to be replaced through distance education.
+The review and approval of new and existing distance education courses shall follow curriculum approval procedures as outlined in Board Policy and Administrative Procedure 4020 Program and Curriculum Development.

 Online courses must be available on or before 8 A.M. on the first day of class.